nschorgh/Planetary-Code-Collection/README.txt

 by Norbert Schorghofer

-This program collection contains
+This program collection contains:
 * semi-implicit one-dimensional thermal model for planetary surfaces
-* an explicit subsurface vapor diffusion and deposition model
+* explicit subsurface vapor diffusion and deposition model
 * models for the equilibrium ice table on Mars
 * fast method for subsurface-atmosphere vapor exchange for Mars
 * fast (asynchronous) model for ice retreat on asteroids